alexsotocx/alexsotocx.co/blogposts/creating-blog/post.md

 6. **description**: Is the description of the post.
 7. **data**: The published date.

 The posts are going to be store in a selected folder, each post must have a folder with a unique name (like a normal file system).
-In the post folder will be the files needed to correctly render the post; as we use markdown to generate our posts we define a file called **post.md**.
+In the post folder will be the files to correctly render the post; as we use markdown to generate our posts we define a file called **post.md**.

 ### Surge - Webpage
 Surge is a static page publisher, it let you upload a static page to their servers and they serve all your files using a CDN.
 I choose surge because it let you publish your website from your terminal and let you manage client side routing using HTML5 API, take a look at this [article](https://surge.sh/help/adding-a-200-page-for-client-side-routing).